 Companies need to identify the requirements of their interest groups (stakeholders) at an early stage so as to be able to react to them appropriately and rapidly.
 A systematic approach to dealing with stakeholders' demands is a key element of Deutsche Hypo's efforts to ensure its long-term business success.
-Deutsche Hypo therefore uses dialogue with various stakeholders to discuss sustainabilityrelated issues while also gaining input for its sustainability-oriented actions and their further development.
+Deutsche Hypo therefore uses dialogue with various stakeholders to discuss sustainability-related issues and their further development while also gaining input for its sustainability-oriented actions.
 For a number of years now, the Bank has already been in contact with sustainability rating agencies and has been actively monitoring their sustainability ratings.
-In addition, the company is in close contact with various stakeholders - such as the parent company NORD/LB, customers, employees and (potential) investors - on the topic of sustainability.
-The Bank has not yet directly surveyed stakeholders.
+In addition, the company is in close contact with various stakeholders - such as the parent company NORD/LB, customers and (potential) investors - on the topic of sustainability.
+A first stakeholder survey is planned for 2018.